You said...we did (Local Offer)

-You said - The link to First Response is confusing as the Bucks CC page is called Child Protection and Safeguarding, not First Response.
+You said - The link to First Response is confusing as the council page is called Child Protection and Safeguarding, not First Response.
 Can this be changed?

 We did - Forwarded to Head of Service and Practice Improvement Manager - the wording is correct on both pages.
 The service, overall is known as First Response but then it is broken down in to separate teams.
 It is First Response that would take an initial safeguarding referral or concern about a child.

 You said - I was hoping to get in touch with someone regarding featuring CerebralPalsyGuidance.com on your site as I believe it's a great resource for your visitors.
 As someone living with CP since infancy, I know how important it is to put good resources in the hands of parents who have children with cerebral palsy.